PanicAtTheDisco88/Homework1_CaseStudy_Wealthfront/README.md

 ### 10. What are the other major companies in this domain?

-- Standalone robo-advisors: Betterment, Stash, Ellevest, Sofi Automated Investing
+- Standalone robo-advisors: Betterment, Personal Capital, Stash, Ellevest, Sofi Automated Investing
-- Investment brokerages with robo-advisors: Vanguard Digital Advisor, Ally Invest, Schwab Intelligent Portfolios
+- Traditional wealth managers with robo-advisors: Vanguard Digital Advisor, Ally Invest, Schwab Intelligent Portfolios
-- Blackrock (Future Advisor)
+- Blackrock (Future Advisor), Goldman Sachs (Marcus)
-- Traditional wealth/asset management services offering robo-advisor capabilities
-- Emerging and established entrants insofar as Wealthfront offers personal finance services

 ## Results
 ### 11. What has been the business impact of this company so far?